 Seal occupies a narrower slice than a full SCA platform, so most alternatives overlap on detection rather than in-place patching.

-- Snyk β developer-first SCA with automated fix pull requests.
-Better fit if you want detection plus guided upgrades in one tool; Snyk’s fixes lean on version bumps rather than backported patches.
+- Snyk — developer-first SCA with automated fix pull requests.
+Better fit if you want detection plus guided upgrades in one tool; Snyk fixes through upgrades, transitive pinning, or its own precision patches.

-- Endor Labs β SCA built around reachability analysis to cut false positives.
+socket fixcommand does clear CVEs, but by upgrading dependencies locally or through automated pull requests rather than backporting into the version you run. - Endor Labs — SCA built around reachability analysis to cut false positives.
 Better fit if the goal is prioritizing which CVEs matter before you fix them.

 For the full field, browse every active SCA tool reviewed on AppSec Santa.